moreauowen/moreauowen/README.md

 - Product Design

 ## My favorite tech to work with:
-- React, JavaScript, TypeScript, Redux, Webpack
+- React > any other framework
-- Python, Node.js, Java, PHP
+- Python / Flask, Node.js / Express
-- PostgreSQL, MongoDB, Redis, MySQL
+- PostgreSQL, MongoDB